-Bass Pro employee accused of stealing $30k in just 7 months
+Ex-Bass Pro employee accused of stealing $30k in just 7 months

-MEMPHIS, Tenn. — An employee for Bass Pro Shops is in serious trouble after allegedly embezzling more than $30,000 from the store in less than seven months time.
+MEMPHIS, Tenn. — A former employee for Bass Pro Shops is in serious trouble after allegedly embezzling more than $30,000 from the store in less than seven months’ time.

 According to police, the store became aware of the theft after noticing that numerous items were missing that showed to have been returned by customers.

 All of the items, investigators said, were processed by an employee named Alan Weems, but did not have the required customer signatures.

 Surveillance video further revealed Weems was in fact making the returns, but without a customer present, they said.
 He was reportedly seen on camera putting the cash amount of the return into a envelope and then taking it to a back room where it disappeared.